Nelson is an academic and public-scholar activist, earning national recognition for her expertise as a scientist and author of groundbreaking studies

 Based at Tufts University for more than three decades where she served in a series of roles with increasing research, management, and fundraising responsibilities, Nelson is an academic and public-scholar activist, earning national recognition for her expertise as a scientist and the author of groundbreaking studies on public health, nutrition, and civic engagement.
 She began her tenure at Hampshire on July 1.

 Among her accomplishments at Tufts, Nelson:

-Nelson, who goes by “Mim,” comes to Hampshire College from the University of New Hampshire, where since 2016 she has served as deputy director of the Sustainability Institute, the oldest endowed institute of its kind in higher education.
+Nelson, who goes by “Mim,” comes to Hampshire College from the University of New Hampshire, where from 2016 she served as director of the Sustainability Institute, the oldest endowed institute of its kind in higher education.
 In her writings, she has called sustainability “a collective commitment to human dignity for all people and ecological integrity in all places.
 It is rooted in an intergenerational, ethical obligation to social justice, collaboration, and inclusive prosperity.”
 During her time at the University of New Hampshire, Nelson, building on a 20-year foundation at the institute, led the Pathway to Platinum effort, engaging the entire campus to reach the highest rating of sustainability for any university or college in the country.

 Nelson serves on the Board of Directors of Newman’s Own Inc., the food company that donates all profits to philanthropic causes; Management Sciences for Health, an international NGO focused on improving public health and saving lives of the poorest and most vulnerable people in more than 50 developing nations; and the American Alpine Club.